“Christmas never comes around that I don’t think of the Battle of the Bulge.”

 The company was divided into pairs and Bob Janicki became his foxhole partner.
 They, like every other pair, shared a foxhole that was six-foot long, four-foot wide and twelve inches deep.

-So, in order to stave off the brutal cold, both he and Janicki layered their foxhole alternately with raincoats and blankets, if there were any, topped with overcoats before lying in.
+So, to stave off the brutal cold, both he and Janicki layered their foxhole alternately with raincoats and blankets, if there were any, topped with overcoats before lying in.

 “Bob had suffered a terrible facial wound earlier in the war.
 One side of his face was burned.
 I always said Bob wasn’t pretty, but he sure was warm,” Marsh mused about his foxhole buddy.